 The New Regulatory Approach

 A series of recent rulings from the Financial Reporting Council provides authoritative recognition that this approach outdated and untenable.
+(Since this article was written, Andrew Bailey, then Chief Executive of the Bank of England's Prudential Regulation Authority, put this robustly in his speech on 9 May 2016.)

 The FRC's recent Guidance on the Strategic Report requires boards to report annually on ‘Principal Risks’ whether they have their origins in “strategic decisions, operations, organisation or behaviour, or from external factors over which the board may have little or no direct control”.
 The board’s description of Principal Risks should be “sufficiently specific that a shareholder can understand why they are important to the company”.